 Finally, once the night guard is finished, it’s sent back to your office (or to the patient) for any final adjustments and information sessions.

-Overall, the digital process for producing night guards can offer a more streamlined experience for your patient and your entire staff.
-Impressions take less time, shipping costs are cut in half, and the finished guards are more accurate.
+Overall, the occlusal guard 3D digital process offers a better experience for your patients and your staff.
+Impressions take less time, shipping costs are reduced, and the finished product is more precise providing a more comfortable fit for the patient.

 Ultimately, the faster your nightguard appointments go, the sooner you can see your next patient—and the more likely your last client will tell their friends about their efficient, stress-free day at the dentist.